 This chapter of the Environmental Statement (ES) and the Technical Note that supports it, identifies the potential effects on air quality associated with the construction and operation of the proposed development.
 It describes the relevant air quality legislative and policy context and presents the methodology used in the assessment of the proposed development.
 The assessment assesses the existing air quality conditions in the vicinity of the proposed development and likely changes that would arise as a result of the construction and operational phases, including potential effects on designated wildlife sites and on human health.
-Mitigation measures are proposed which (where necessary) would be implemented to reduce the effect of the proposed development on air quality.
+Mitigation measures are proposed development on air quality.
 The air quality assessment is supported by a number of technical appendixes and figures.